DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 ---
 ---
 ##### shortDescription
-Specifies a field name by which to group column cells or a function that returns a field name or a calculated value for this operation.
-This value is also used to sort **DataGrid**'s groups.
+Sets custom values for the column by which to group grid's records.

 ##### param(rowData): Object
 The current row's data.